-About 70 percent is eaten in the home while the rest is consumed in movie theaters or other venues like sporting events.
-Most people buy unpopped popcorn if consuming it at home.
-With popcorn fundraisers, customers typically prefer to buy it already popped, and with plenty of flavor.
+About 70 percent is eaten at home, while the rest is consumed in movie theaters or other venues like sporting events.
+Most people buy un-popped popcorn if consuming it at home.
+When it comes to popcorn fundraiser products, customers typically prefer popcorn that is already popped with plenty of flavors.

 Most associate it with going to the movies, but popcorn is a snack that can be enjoyed anywhere.
-Depending on how it's prepared, some consider it to be a healthy food.
-Compared to many snack foods it's also low in calories.
-If air-popped, popcorn has about 31 calories per cup as opposed to 55 calories when oil-popped.
+Depending on how it's prepared, some consider it healthy food.
+Compared to many snack foods, it's also low in calories.
+If air-popped, popcorn has about 31 calories per cup instead of 55 calories when oil-popped.

 2. You Don't Always Get What You See

-If you drive through the Midwest, you'll see endless acres of corn being grown.
-Many believe that this is grown for food that people consume, yet those acres are typically field corn which are used for livestock feed.
+Driving through the Midwest, you'll see endless acres of corn being grown.
+Many believe this is grown for people's food, yet those acres are typically field corn used for livestock feed.
 This differs from sweet corn and popcorn.

 3. Popcorn Comes in 2 Basic Shapes

 When popped, popcorn is shaped like a snowflake or a mushroom.
-Snowflake-shaped popcorn is larger and takes up more space and is thus used in movie theaters and ballparks.
-Mushroom-shaped popcorn doesn't crumble as easily so it’s used for candy confections.
+Snowflake-shaped popcorn is larger, takes up more space, and is thus used in movie theaters and ballparks.
+Mushroom-shaped popcorn doesn't crumble as easily and's used for candy confections.